dotnet/templating/docs/Reference-for-template.json.md

 * [`Switch` symbol](Available-Symbols-Generators.md#switch) evaluation - conditions are evaluated by identical evaluator as preprocessing conditions (previous bullet point).
 * Argument passing and tab completion on CLI - Tab completion works identically as for standard choice symbol, user can specify multiple options via repeating the argument switch for each option:
   `dotnet new MyTemplate --MyParameter value1 --MyParameter value2`

-  or via passing multiple options to a single argument switch:
-  `dotnet new MyTemplate --MyParameter value1 value2`
+* Default values specification and API usage - Currently multiple values can be specified within single string separated by `|` or `,` characters.
+Escaping of those characters within values is currently not supported.

-* Outputing multichoice value as a string - this can be achieved via leveraging the [`join` symbol](Available-Symbols-Generators.md#multichoice-join-sample)
+* Outputing multichoice value as a string - this can be achieved via leveraging the [`join` symbol](Available-Symbols-Generators.md#multichoice-join-sample).
+For simplicity it is as well possible to specify replacement for choice symbol with multiple values - in such case the values will be rendered into single string separated by `|` sign.